The Gemäldegalerie is an art gallery in Berlin, Germany that focuses on what is classified as old masters.

 Architecture and Presentation

-The building that houses the Gemäldegalerie is itself a masterpiece of modern architecture.
+Let it be mentioned that the building where the Gemäldegalerie is located is a wonderful piece of present day architecture.
 Designed by German

 art.